seqan/flexbar/README.md

 * Homebrew: `brew install brewsci/science/flexbar`
 * Bioconda: `conda install -c bioconda flexbar`

-Note that these commands often do not install the latest version of Flexbar.
+To get the latest version and best performance consider to build Flexbar from source.

 ### Building from source